 Adding Web Pages

 Web pages are a way to provide general information about your business or products.
-This article will outline the different options available on BigCommerce for creating web pages that suit your needs.
+This article will outline the different options available on BigCommerce for creating web pages.
 When you create a web page, we have several methods for creating specific web page types:

 - Contain content created using the WYSIWYG editor below — this will display a WYSIWYG editor below to enter your page content.
 The page may look different on the store front because the theme applies its own styling to each page.